michellecchen/cs72_final/README.md

 ### Code organization
 ```
 ├── README.md
+├── confusionMatrix.ipynb (generates confusion matrices for zero shot classification)
+├── finetuneBERTreviews.ipynb (contains our BERT, which we finetune)
 ├── classifiedDataGlassdoor
 │   ├── <zero shot classified pros sentences for each company> (4 files)
 │   └── <zero shot classified cons sentences for each company> (4 files)